zsiki/GeoEasy/doc/reference_guide.rst

 Appr. orientation
 +++++++++++++++++

-Calculate approximate orientation, not only the fixed coordinates are used but the preliminary coordinates, too.
+Calculate approximate orientation for the clicked station, not only the fixed coordinates are used but the preliminary coordinates, too.

 Polar point